strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform.md

 ### Connect an App to a database

 After creating an App attach a development database.
-To add a development database On the following screen:
+To add a development database on the following screen:

 1. Click **add resource**.
-2. Select database and click **Add**.
+2. Select *Database* and click **Add**.
-3. Select *dev database* and name the database.
+3. Select *Dev Database* and name the database.
 The default database name is "db" and that will be used in the following example.
-4. Click the **Create and attach** button.
+4. Click the **Create and Attach** button.
-5. Click the **Next** button to set the environment variables.
+5. Click the **Next** button to set the Environment Variables (Env Vars).

 ### Add environment variables